-Dr. Mohan Aggarwal, Chair 133 V. Murray Chambers Building
+Dr. Padmaja Guggilla, Interim Chair 135 V. Murray Chambers Building

-Voice: (256) 372-8132/5305, Fax: (256) 372-5622, mohan.aggarwal@aamu.edu
+Voice: (256) 372-8141/5305, Fax: (256) 372-5622, padmaja.guggilla@aamu.edu

 The Department of Physics, Chemistry and Mathematics (DPCM) was organized in the Fall Semester of 2011 and is a single department in The College of Engineering, Technology and Physical Sciences.
 The primary objectives of the undergraduate programs of DPCM are to (1) provide sound training in physics, chemistry and mathematics leading to the B.S. degree and (2) provide service courses which are required by other disciplines.
 The Physics Program also has a graduate program which offers the M.S. and Ph.D. degrees in applied physics with specializations in Space Science, Materials Science and Optics/Lasers.